top of page

 USDA loans are a great option for first-time homebuyers who don't have a down payment.
 These loans offer 100% financing, meaning you can buy a house without putting any money down.

 To qualify for a USDA loan, you'll need to meet certain requirements.
-This includes having a minimum credit score of 640 and a debt-to-income ratio below 41%.
-Additionally, your income must be below 115% of the area median income.
+This includes having a minimum credit score of 620 and household income that cannot exceed USDA Guidelines for your area.
+The property must also be located in an eligible rural or suburban area, which you can verify using the USDA eligibility map.

 With these loans, you can purchase a home in rural or suburban areas and enjoy the benefits of homeownership with no down payment required.